liminbai/Awesome-GameEmulator/README.md

 * [ZSNES](https://www.zsnes.com) ZSNES is a Super Nintendo emulator programmed by zsKnight and \_Demo\_.
 On April 2, 2001 the ZSNES project was GPL'ed and its source released to the public.
 It currently runs on Windows, Linux, FreeBSD, and DOS.
 Remember that this is a public beta so don't expect this to run on your machine.
 * [Snes9x](http://www.snes9x.com/) Snes9x is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.
 It basically allows you to play most games designed for the SNES and Super Famicom Nintendo game systems on your PC or Workstation; which includes some real gems that were only ever released in Japan.
 * [Visual Boy Advance | GBA Emulator](https://visualboyadvance.org) Visual Boy Advance is an open-source Game Boy Advance (GBA) emulator for Windows, Mac, Linux, Android and IOS devices.
+* [No$GBA](https://www.nogba.com) GBA and Nintendo DS Emulator for Windows.
 * [Desmume](http://desmume.org/) Nintendo DS Emulator.
 * [Yuzu](https://emuyuzu.com) Yuzu Emulator is an open-source emulator to decrypt the Nintendo game files.
 With Yuzu, you play your favorite Switch games on Android, Windows, or Linux.
 The emulator is known for its efficiency and compatibility with several switch games.
 That is the reason behind its popularity.
 It works wonders for you in the realm of switch games.
+* [Cemu](https://cemu.info) Software to emulate Wii U games and applications on PC.
+* [Project64](https://www.pj64-emu.com) Breathe new life into your favourite retro N64 games with Project64.

 ### Xbox emulator